 The Stellenbosch Section was established in 1893, shortly after the Cape Section.
 After a few years, however, it gradually died out and was re-established in 1953.
 The history is described in the article by Ernst Lotz in Journal no. 86 of 1983, p.12 -15, entitled “Dertig jaar is ‘n leeftyd”.

 The first commitee members after the re-establishment of the Section were:

 Mr E. v.d.S.
 Lotz (onse Ernst)

 The first outing was: The Cathedrals on Saturday, October 24, 1953.

-(Interestingly, the first Circular (October 1953) calls it "The Cathedrals" and not as we always speak of "The Cathedral".)
+(Interestingly, the first Circular (October 1953) calls it "The Cathedrals" and not as it is now known as "The Cathedral".)

-The meeting place was: 6 sq.m. promptly at the corner of Jonkershoek Road and Van der Stel Street (the fork at the Wilgerboom)
+The meeting place was: 6 a.m. promptly, at the corner of Jonkershoek Road and Van der Stel Street (the fork at the willowtree)

-(if we were to collect it then it would cause a traffic problem (sic))
+(if we were to meet there now it would cause a huge traffic problem (sic))

 (And now we've only offered two bike trips over the past few years!)